HouseTrip/housetrip.github.com/_posts/2014-02-19-continuous-deployment.md

 > - Anybody can get fast, automated feedback on the production readiness of their systems any time somebody makes a change to them
 > - You can perform push-button deployments of any version of the software to any environment on demand

-The key distinction comes from that last step in the list and is essentialy just a 1UPed version of it.
+The key distinction comes from that last step in the list and is essentially just a 1UPed version of it.
 In Continuous Deployment the final step is done automatically each and every time a change is merged to your production branch and the Continuous Integration process gives the green signal.